-FACULTY SENATE OFFICERS AND THEIR TASKS
+FACULTY SENATE OFFICERS AND THEIR TASKS:

-- 1. Speaker: Presides over Senate meetings, helps to set the Senate agenda, and serves as faculty liaison with the administration and the Board of Visitors. - 2.
-Speaker Pro Tempore: Assumes the Speaker's duty in cases of absence; serves as the liaison with the Faculty Senate of Virginia; chairs the Faculty Concerns Committee. - 3.
-Communications Director: Takes attendance and keeps minutes of all meetings; distributes the minutes and other relevant documents to the faculty senators; updates the Faculty Senate website. - 4.
-Treasurer: Maintains the Faculty Senate treasury; collects dues; arranges memorials upon request for JMU faculty or loved ones who have passed away; conducts the annual computer lottery. - 5.
-Marshal: Serves as parliamentarian during meetings (Robert's Rules); chairs the Research and Scholarship committee; serves as the mace-wielding marshal at university commencement ceremonies. - 6.
-Adjunct Representative to the Steering Committee: Represents the views and concerns of adjunct faculty to the Steering Committee.
+- 1. Speaker: presides over senate meetings, helps to set the senate agenda, serves as faculty liaison with the administration and the Board of Visitors. - 2.
+Speaker Pro Tempore: assumes the Speaker's duty in cases of absence; serves as the liaison with the Faculty Senate of Virginia; chairs the Faculty Concerns Committee. - 3.
+Secretary: takes attendance and keeps minutes of all meetings; distributes the minutes and any further documents to the faculty senators. - 4.
+Treasurer: maintains the Faculty Senate treasury; collects dues; arranges memorials upon request for JMU faculty or loved ones who have passed away; conducts the annual computer lottery. - 5.
+Marshal: serves as parliamentarian during meetings (Robert's Rules); chairs the Nominations and Elections committee; serves as the mace-wielding marshal at university Commencement ceremonies. - 6.
+Adjunct representative to the Steering Committee: represents the views and concerns of adjunct faculty to the Steering Committee.